mverboom/build/BUILD.md

 This function attempts to remotely find the newest tag for a git repository.
 It filters out some commonly used tags that indicate non-release tags.

-The command has the following options:
+The command has the following options.
+The filter and include delete options are applied in the order in which they appear below.

-`-f <filter>`:  Filter out words from the raw git output.

-`-a`: Don't try and filter out any words (like beta or preview) in raw git output.
+`-a`: Don't apply default filters (like rc, beta etc)

+`-f <filter>`:  Apply filter to git output (sed regex).

-`-d <delete pattern>: Delete the pattern from the processed version numbers.
+`-d <delete pattern>`: Delete the pattern from the processed version numbers.

+`-i <delete pattern>`: Include the pattern from the processed version numbers.

+`-D`: Write the complete command to `/tmp/b_gitver`.

 Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.
 The filter will not match case.